scality/Zenko/docs/docsource/installation/install/Install_Zenko.rst

     cloudserver:
       endpoint: "zenko.local"

-   You can edit these parameters, using each component’s values.yaml file as your guide.
+   You can edit these parameters using each component’s values.yaml file as your guide.
 Save this file.

 2. To configure the ingress controller for HTTPS, go to “:ref:`configure_ingress`” for additional terms to add to this chart.

-3. If your Zenko instance is behind a proxy, add the following lines to the options.yml file:
+3. If your Zenko instance is behind a proxy, add the following lines to the options.yaml file:

    ::